 The Centro Cultural Contemporanéo de Pelaires is probably one of the most impressive private galleries on the island; you’ll also find here Galeria K, and La Caja Blanca galleries.
 Can Gourmet is also well worth a visit to find some local gourmet products.

 Stores to visit on Via Verí

 Interior designer Holger Stewen and his multilingual team know how to style your home with their unique passion and timeless furniture.
 Visit their elegant showroom in Palma! […] Holger Stewen Interior Design Mallorca

-A royal fortress, summer residence and even a prison, Castell Bellver is a striking Palma landmark.
-Offering panoramic views overlooking the city of Palma and the pine forests that surround this magnificent castle.
-Visit the museums and, occasional on summer evenings, the Castle’s central courtyard is the setting for classical concerts under the stars.
+A royal fortress, summer residence and even a prison, Castell Bellver is a striking Palma landmark, offering panoramic views overlooking the city of Palma and the pine forests that surround this magnificent castle.
+Visit the museums and, occasionally on summer evenings, the Castle’s central courtyard is the setting for classical concerts under the stars.